 1.05 LOCAL OPTION TAXES

-VLCT supports allowing all cities, towns, and villages to adopt consumption taxes.
+- allowing all cities, towns, and villages to adopt consumption taxes;

 1.06 PROTECTING AND ENHANCING MUNICIPAL FINANCES

-- adjusting all local fees set in statute on a minimum three-year cycle, with significant local input;
+- adjusting all local fees set in statute on a minimum three-year cycle, encouraging significant participation from local officials;

 - creating a partnership with municipalities and regional entities to implement a clearly communicated state economic development strategy at all levels of government;

-- enabling cities and towns to more effectively manage blighted properties and tax sale transactions;
+- enabling cities and towns to effectively manage blighted properties and tax sale transactions;

-- state payment of its portion of costs associated with defending the grand list and property tax collections, including appeals and abatements; and
+- state payment of costs associated with defending the grand list and property tax collections, including appeals, attorneys’ fees, and abatements in proportion to its share of the overall property tax; and

-- paying taxpayers directly for education property taxes and interest required to be reimbursed when a property value is adjusted as a result of an appeal beyond the board of civil authority.
+- paying taxpayers directly for education property taxes and interest required to be reimbursed when a property value is adjusted due to an appeal beyond the board of civil authority.

 VLCT opposes any new or increased state agency fees assessed against municipalities unless the agency shows a comparable increase in costs, quality, or quantity of the services provided.